Kurento/kurento/source/kmf-content-api/packages.rst

 A :java:type:`ContentHandler` is an abstraction extending the :term:`Java EE` Servlet API.
-It enables the development of :term:`multimedia` applications by managing the reaction to signaling events that happen during a session (e.g. :java:meth:`onContentRequest`, :java:meth:`onContentTerminated`, etc.).
+It enables the development of :term:`multimedia` applications by managing the reaction to signalling events that happen during a session (e.g. :java:meth:`onContentRequest`, :java:meth:`onContentTerminated`, etc.).

 A :java:type:`ContentSession` represents a specific client application accessing to the infrastructure and has an associated state.
-The Content API is a :term:`signaling plane` API, which makes possible to react to signaling messages received from the client and to execute the appropriate application logic (e.g. authenticate, connect to a database, execute a web service, use the :doc:`Media API  </kmf-media-api/packages>`, etc.) at the appropriate instants.
+The Content API is a :term:`signalling plane` API, which makes possible to react to signalling messages received from the client and to execute the appropriate application logic (e.g. authenticate, connect to a database, execute a web service, use the :doc:`Media API  </kmf-media-api/packages>`, etc.) at the appropriate instants.
 Content API developers require a